chfoo/grebedb/README.md

 ![Crates.io](https://img.shields.io/crates/v/grebedb) ![docs.rs](https://img.shields.io/docsrs/grebedb)

-Note: The library is *not* production-ready.
+**Note:** The library is *not* fully production-ready and has not been extensively tested, but it is in a usable state.
+Use with caution and make backups regularly of important data.

 ## Design summary (limitations and guarantees)